 Windows 8 has built in support for viewing PDFs and most web browsers can also view and save PDF documents.
 There’s plenty of free third party tools like Foxit Reader, Nitro Reader, SumatraPDF or even Adobe’s own reader.
 If you want to edit a PDF file, a popular way of doing so is converting the document into Microsoft Word format, that way just about anybody can then edit it without the need for specialized PDF editing software.
 If needed, you can later convert the Word document back to PDF.

 Some products such as Microsoft Office itself, Google Docs and even Libreoffice can convert or allow you to edit a PDF but the results are often less than satisfactory.
 Here we list a number of free software or online PDF to Word format converters that can help you get a good result.
-Because results can vary wildly, we also run some tests to see which converters might be best for your particular documents.

 Online PDF to Word Converters